xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

                       |
                       '. op(i)(SCR(z))  if entry from state 'z'

-A 'recipe' shall be the procedure to determine the SCR in a state without considering any previous operation.
+Let 'recipe' be the procedure to determine the SCR in a state without considering any previous operation.
 That is, if for all states all recipes are known, then all operations along the state machine transitions can be removed.
 Let the term recipe be defined as follows.

 DEFINITION: R(i,k) -- Recipe

-   Given a state 'i' and its predecessor state 'k', a recipe 'R(i,k)' describes the process to determine 'SCR(i)' based on
+   Let 'i' indidate a state and 'k' its predecessor state.
+A recipe allows to determine 'SCR(i)' without that operations along the transitions are executed.
+It is derived from the operation 'op(i)' and 'SCR(k)'.

+   In order to be independent of previous operations, the recipe's procedure uses solely the following inputs:

           * 'h(i)', the hidden variables of the current state,
           * 'Aux', the setting of auxiliary registers